 Copyright © International Psychogeriatric Association 2017 Background:: A cognitive behavioral model predicts that coping responses mediate the relationship between falls related psychological concerns and falls incidence, in community-dwelling older people.
 If empirical support could be found for this pathway then interventions could be developed to reduce falls risk by targeting coping strategies.
 Therefore, this study aimed to begin the process of testing whether coping responses mediate the association between falls self-efficacy (a principal element of falls related psychological concerns) and falls incidence, in community-dwelling older people.
 Method:: In a cross-sectional design, 160 community-dwelling older people (31 male, 129 female; mean age 83.47 years) completed the Falls Efficacy Scale–International, the Revised-Ways of Coping Questionnaire, the Turning to Religion subscale of the COPE, and a falls questionnaire.
 Data were analyzed via mediation analysis using a bootstrapping approach.
 Results:: Lower falls self-efficacy was associated with higher falls incidence, and more self-controlling coping was found to be a partial mediator of this association, with a confidence interval for the indirect effect of (0.003, 0.021) and an effect size of κ 2 = 0.035.
 The association was not mediated by the other measured coping responses; namely, turning to religion, distancing, seeking social support, accepting responsibility, escape-avoidance, planful problem-solving, and positive reappraisal.
 Conclusions:: Self-controlling coping may mediate the association between falls self-efficacy and falling.
 If longitudinal studies confirm this finding then coping could be targeted in interventions to reduce falls.

-Osborn, R, Girgis, M, Sladakovic, J, Morse, S, Kneebone, I, Shires, AG, Durvasula, S & Roberts, L 2018, 'Mindfulness-Integrated CBT (MiCBT) for Reducing Distress in Parents of Children with Intellectual Disability (ID): a Case Series."', Journal of Developmental and Physical Disabilities, vol. 30, no. 4, pp. 559-568.View/Download from: UTS OPUS or Publisher's site
+Osborn, R, Girgis, M, Sladakovic, J, Morse, S, Kneebone, I, Shires, AG, Durvasula, S & Roberts, L 2018, 'Mindfulness-Integrated CBT (MiCBT) for Reducing Distress in Parents of Children with Intellectual Disability (ID): a Case Series."', Journal of Developmental and Physical Disabilities, vol. 30, no. 4, pp. 559-568.View/Download from: Publisher's site

 Caring for a child with an intellectual disability (ID) is associated with significant psychological distress.
 Interventions include cognitive behavioural therapy (CBT) and Mindfulness-based Stress Reduction (MBSR).
 Mindfulness-integrated CBT (MiCBT) may offer a balance between CBT's change focus and MBSR's acceptance focus for these parents.
 Five participants were recruited and provided one to one MiCBT tailored to parental carers of children with ID.
 Four participants completed the Depression Anxiety Stress Scales 21 (DASS-21) pre-treatment and post-treatment.
 Reliable change analysis was used to identify clinically reliable change.
 One participant dropped out after four sessions, four completed eight of the available eight sessions.
 Two participants reported reductions in depressive and stress symptoms, and one of these, additionally reported a reduction in anxiety symptoms.
 All four participants who completed treatment rated the treatment as acceptable.
 MiCBT shows promise as an intervention to assist parental carers of children with ID.